GaganaBShetty/ip/README.md

 L – Represents Lightness.
 A – Color component ranging from Green to Magenta.
 B – Color component ranging from Blue to Yellow.
 ## YUV:
 Y refers to the luminance or intensity, and U/V channels represent color information.
 Y channel is the same as the grayscale image.
 It represents the intensity values.
 The U and V channels represent the color information

-## HSL (Hue Saturation Lightness): very similar to HSV and used in image editing softwares as well
+## HSL (Hue Saturation Lightness):
+very similar to HSV and used in image editing softwares as well
 ## Grayscale:
 image contains only single channel.
 Pixel intensities in this color space is represented by values ranging from 0 to 255.
 Thus, number of possibilities for one color represented by a pixel is 256.

-## PROGRAM CODE
+## Program code
 import cv2
 img = cv2.imread("ACRYLIC.jpg")
 gray=cv2.cvtColor(img,cv2.COLOR_BGR2GRAY)